General rate for small-power customers

 Switch to another rate

-Hydro‑Québec will automatically switch you to Rate M or Rate G9 if, given the rates in effect on April 1 of each year, applying the more advantageous of these rates would yield savings of at least 3% on your electricity bill in comparison to Rate G.
+Hydro‑Québec will automatically switch you to Rate M or Rate G9 if these rates would yield savings of at least 3% on your electricity bill in comparison to Rate G. This switch takes the rates in effect on April 1 of each year into account.

 Request a switch